tz1211/datadetox/README.md

 # DataDetox - AC215 Project

-**Team Members**: Kushal Chauhan, Pavlos Mosho, Rohit Kundu, Ruisen Liu
+**Team Members**: Kushal Chattopadhyay, Terry Zhou, Keyu Wang

 **Group Name**: DataDetox

 ## Project Description

-DataDetox is an AI-powered application designed to help users understand and analyze foundation models and their associated data.
-The system leverages Retrieval-Augmented Generation (RAG) to provide enriched information about foundation models by retrieving relevant details from comprehensive model documentation.
+DataDetox is an AI-powered application designed to help users understand model lineages and their associated data.
+The current system leverages Retrieval-Augmented Generation (RAG) to provide enriched information about foundation models by retrieving relevant details from comprehensive model documentation from HuggingFace.

+## Project Wireframe (Missing from Milestone 1)
+Screenshots of landing and chatbot pages are added to previous submitted MS1 pdf, see `report/AC215_MileStone_1.pdf`.

 ## Project Organization